dylanrenwick/braingolf/README.md

     s            - Pops the last element of the stack, pushes 1 if the element is positive, -1 if it's negative, and 0 if it's 0 r            - Pops the last element of the stack and pushes a random number between 0 and the popped element.
 Pushes 0 if stack is empty
-    V            - Creates a new stack and switches to it v            - Switches to the next stack in the list c            - Collapses the current stack into the master-stack (the 0th stack) by appending the contents of the current stack to it then removing the current stack.
+    V            - Creates a new stack and switches to it v            - Switches to the next stack in the list, can be used with the ~ modifier to switch to the previous stack.
+Wraps. c            - Collapses the current stack into the master-stack (the 0th stack) by appending the contents of the current stack to it then removing the current stack.
 The master-stack (the 0th stack) cannot be collapsed, calling c when on the master-stack will have no effect.
+    M            - Pop the last element of the current stack and push it to the next stack m            - Pop the last element of the current stack and push it to the previous stack R            - Switch to the master-stack (the 0th stack)

 Modifiers: